Marketing & SEO

 Alt text: The Patel Firm landing page screenshot

-The Patel Firm helps clients with personal injury lawsuits which means they focus on helping people who have been in accidents that were caused due to someone else’s negligence.
-In industries like medicine or law, it is important for businesses to create a connection with their potential clients.
-This is why offering consultation or evaluation free of charge is important.
-Hopping on a video call with your potential client not only serves to find out more about their problem and allows the business to connect with a potential client and earn their trust.
+The Patel Firm helps clients with personal injury lawsuits, which means they focus on helping people who have been in accidents caused by someone else’s negligence.
+In industries like medicine or law, businesses need to create a connection with their potential clients.
+This is why offering consultation or evaluation free of charge is influential.
+Hopping on a video call with your potential client not only serves to find out more about their problem but also allows the business to connect with a potential client and earn their trust.

 This is what that looks like: